Skip to content

 FacebookOAuth2Manual endpointsemail, public_profile

-A tenant can be Tier 1 for one provider and Tier 2 for another simultaneously.
+A tenant can be Tier 1 for one provider and Tier 2 for another.
+See Multi-Tenancy for the _ops gateway architecture.

 FieldEffect